perdian/macosappbundler-maven-plugin/README.md

 I am aware that my understanding of Objective C is very basic - I'm a Java developer by heart and going back to using pointers and (somewhat) manual memory management feels pretty strange.
 So a lot of what's in the code is highly cargo culted from tutorials and answers on Stackoverflow, but hey: It works!

+## Restrictions

+As the file structure of the JDK structure has changed beginning with Java 9, the native launcher will most likely fail if you plan to run your application with Java 8 or lower.
+However as Java 8 is end of life anyway, this shouldn't be a big issue.

 ## Authors

 - [**Christian Robert**](http://www.perdian.de)